EmergingTextiles: Understanding Our API

 Frequency (daily, weekly, monthly data) Data updated at the frequency you need

-Your custom spreadsheet is accessible at a single endpoint like /api/sheets/Your-Custom-Spreadsheet/Your-Selection?key=YOUR_API_KEY.
-Connect it to Excel once, and you're done.
+Your custom spreadsheet is accessible at a single endpoint like /api/csv/Your-Custom-Spreadsheet/Your-Selection?api_key=YOUR_API_KEY for Excel, or /api/sheets/Your-Custom-Spreadsheet/Your-Selection (with the x-api-key header) for JSON-based tools.
+Connect once, and you're done.

 Visit our Custom Spreadsheet page to see the available options and configure yours.